PDP-10/MUD1/README.md

 the tape in the zip branch.

 Full build instructions including how to set up a PDP10 with TOPS-10 using SIMH is at https://www.quentin.org.uk/tag/pdp10/

+Do not mix MUD84 sources or binaries (from tape) with these MUD86 sources as they are not compatable and will fail to compile or run as expected.